dcastro/twenty48/README.md

 An AI for the 2048 game using minimax and alpha-beta pruning, as described by John Hughes in the paper ["Why Functional Programming Matters"](https://www.cs.kent.ac.uk/people/staff/dat/miranda/whyfp90.pdf), written in Haskell + Yesod.

+The AI was written in Haskell and runs in a Yesod backend.
+The decisions are streamed to the browser via a websockets connection.

 Demo: <https://2048.diogocastro.com/>

 ## Run